andrew/ultimate-awesome/README.md

 - [awesome-engineering-path](https://github.com/92bondstreet/awesome-engineering-path) - A curated list of engineering ladder, path and compensation frameworks.
 - [awesome-frontend](https://github.com/AlicanteFrontend/awesome-frontend) - Curated list of awesome frontend resources :star::sunglasses:.
 - [awesome-browserify](https://github.com/browserify/awesome-browserify) - :crystal_ball: A curated list of awesome Browserify resources, libraries, and tools.
-- [awesome-coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
 - [awesome-azure-devops](https://github.com/johnlokerse/awesome-azure-devops) - An awesome list of Azure DevOps content created by Microsoft or the Community!.
 - [awesome-spanner](https://github.com/rakyll/awesome-spanner) - A curated list of awesome Google Cloud Spanner references, tools, libraries and more.
 - [awesome-distribution-shift](https://github.com/weitianxin/awesome-distribution-shift) - A curated list of papers and resources about the distribution shift in machine learning.